-There are a fantastic choice of resorts in the Disney Springs area.
+There is a fantastic choice of resorts in the Disney Springs area.
 These resorts come in a range of budgets but do take longer to reach the theme parks.

 Disney’s Saratoga Springs Resort & Spa

 This Disney Vacation Club resort features 924 villas & studios that recall the late 1800s heyday of America’s first vacation destination.
 This is the largest Disney Vacation Club property and opened in several phases starting in 2004.
-There is now a massive 1260 rooms on property.
+There is now a massive 1260 rooms on this equestrian themed property.

-There are also 60 three-bedroom Treehouse Villas which opened in 2009.
+There are also 60 three-bedroom Treehouse Villas at Disney’s Saratoga Springs Resort which opened in 2009.

 Disney’s Port Orleans Resort-French Quarter

-This moderately priced resorts is located in 325 acres of woodland.
+This moderately priced resort is located in 325 acres of woodland.
 There are 1008 French Quarter-style rooms.
-The resort is next to Disney’s Port Orleans Resort-Riverside & guest can share facilities.
+The resort is next to Disney’s Port Orleans Resort-Riverside & guests can share facilities.

 Located on a 325-acre woodland site between Epcot and Disney Springs.
 Sassagoula Floatworks food court and pizza delivery.
 Themed pool, boat rentals, lounges, game room and retail shops.
-There is no table service restaurant at the resort.
+French Quarter is the only Disney Moderate Resort without a table service restaurant.